Vancouver Canadians

-The Vancouver Canadians are a Minor League Baseball team located in Vancouver, British Columbia.
-They are members of the Northwest League and are affiliated with the Toronto Blue Jays.
-The Canadians play their home games at Nat Bailey Stadium.
-They are currently the only MiLB team based in Canada.
+The Vancouver Canadians are a professional Minor League Baseball team based in Vancouver, British Columbia.
+Founded in 2000 after the relocation of the Southern Oregon Timberjacks to Vancouver, the Canadians are members of the Northwest League and, since 2021, serve as the High-A affiliate of the Toronto Blue Jays.
+The team plays its home games at Nat Bailey Stadium.

+Over the years the Canadians have grown into a well-attended, successful minor‑league franchise: they have captured five league championships (2011, 2012, 2013, 2017 and 2023) and seven division titles, while becoming the only active Canadian‑based team in affiliated Minor League Baseball after the Ottawa Lynx folded in 2007.
+With a strong community connection and steady attendance growth, the club earned the John H. Johnson President's Award in 2013, recognizing its excellence as a minor‑league organization.

+The team's affiliation history includes a development partnership with the Oakland Athletics from its inaugural season through 2010 before a transition to the Blue Jays' system in 2011.
+The 2020 season was cancelled due to the COVID‑19 pandemic; during the subsequent minor‑league reorganization, Vancouver advanced from the Class A Short Season level to High‑A, joining the rebranded Northwest League.

 History

-Prior the 1999 season, the Vancouver Canadians Pacific Coast League franchise was purchased by a group led by Art Savage with the intention of relocating to Sacramento, California.
-Despite winning the Pacific Coast League title and the Triple-A World Series the Canadians moved to California's capital city.
-Vancouver would not be without baseball as the Southern Oregon Timberjacks of the Northwest League announced relocation to fill the void in Vancouver.
-The Canadians name resumed as members of the Class A-Short Season Northwest League in 2000.
+Prior to the 1999 season, the Vancouver Canadians Pacific Coast League franchise was purchased by a group led by Art Savage with the intention of relocating to Sacramento, California.
+Despite winning the Pacific Coast League title and Triple-A World Series, the Canadians moved to California's capital city.
+The Southern Oregon Timberjacks of the Northwest League announced their relocation to Vancouver.
+The team, a member of the Class A Short Season Northwest League, assumed the Canadians' name in 2000.

 Like the predecessor Pacific Coast League franchise, the new Canadians signed a player development contract with the Oakland Athletics.

-The Canadians had players such as Nick Swisher, Jeremy Brown, Jason Windsor, Joe Blanton, Rich Harden, Travis Buck, Dallas Braden, and Dan Straily on teams during this period.
+The Canadians had players such as Nick Swisher, Jeremy Brown, Jason Windsor, Joe Blanton, Rich Harden, Travis Buck, Dallas Braden, and Dan Straily during this period.

+2007

 In 2007, local Vancouver businessmen Jake Kerr and Jeff Mooney purchased the Vancouver Canadians and secured a 25-year lease with the City of Vancouver Parks Board.
 Extensive work began that offseason in a full-scale stadium renovation which improved washrooms, concessions, concourses, and children's play area.
 Point-of-purchase concessions increased substantially.

 In January 2008, former Washington Nationals executive Andy Dunn become the President and General Manager of the Canadians.